Bachelor of Environmental Practice

 A student who has failed the final subject towards the award and who gained 40% or more of the marks for that subject, may be granted a supplementary examination in that subject.
 However if that subject is required for accreditation, then the criteria specified by that accreditation will apply.

-48 credit points - except where a student transfers from one JCU award to another, then advanced standing may be granted for more than two-thirds of the new award, where there is subject equivalence between the awards
+48 credit points - except where a student transfers from one JCU award to another, then credit may be granted for more than two-thirds of the new award, where there is subject equivalence between the awards

-A maximum of 6cp credit points of advanced standing may be granted at level 3.
+A maximum of 6cp credit points of credit may be granted at level 3.

 BACHELOR OF ENVIRONMENTAL PRACTICE

 Exit with lesser award

 Students who exit the course prior to completion and have successfully completed 12 credit points of appropriate subjects, may be eligible for the award of Certificate of Higher Education.

 Students who have completed 24 credit points of their course award requirements, and withdraw from or fail to meet the requirements for progression in the later years, may be eligible for the award of Diploma of Tertiary Studies.